lazeckam/PU_BayesLogistic/README.md

 The example from Section 3.1 is in **example.R**.

-There is also a file called **empty** with supplementary results for all described in Section 3.2 methods.
+There is also a file called **results.pdf** with supplementary results for all described in Section 3.2 methods.